-Some children will access daily phonics sessions using Read Write Inc. Children that don’t access RWI will have handwriting and spelling, punctuation and grammar lessons this will consolidate learning that takes place during the English lesson.
+Some children will access daily phonics sessions using Read Write Inc (RWI).
+Children who don’t access RWI will have reading, handwriting and spelling, punctuation and grammar lessons.
+This will consolidate learning that takes place during the English lesson.

 For parents math guidance, please click here to be redirected to a page on the school website.